Coronavirus (Covid 19)

-A. For now both our Grange Lane Office and our London Road office remain open for emergency issues.
+A. For now both our Grange Lane Office and our London Road office remain open.
 However, we ask that tenants only visit the offices if they absolutely have to.

 Q. Why do I still have to pay my rent for the rest of my tenancy even though Universities have closed and some letting agencies have said that tenants do not need to pay this?

-A. We are aware that the University has wavered the third instalment of rent in their accommodations.
-However, this is not our decision to make to follow suit and this falls upon the Landlord who have stated that rent is still payable as student loans are still being paid out.
-We are a private agency and therefore have to operate differently and go on the instruction of our Landlords.
+A. It is not our decision to make to reduce or refund rent as this falls upon the Landlord who have stated that rent is still payable as student loans are still being paid out.
+Other University funded agencies have been able to reduce or refund rent as they are able to claim this back from the Government.
+Westmanor are not able to do this as we are a private letting agency and are in no way associated with the Universities, therefore have to operate differently and go on the instruction of our Landlords.
 As it stands, your rent is still payable until the end of your tenancy as per the Landlords instruction.
 If the situation changes in regards to this, then we will of course let you know.
 But we are doing what the Landlord is asking us to do and following Government Guidelines